Innsbruck Itineraries

 Iconic Sights to Hidden Gems

-Nordkette cable car to Seegrube — short summit visit and views
+Nordkette cable car to Seegrube — golden-hour mountain views

-Visit Innsbruck Cathedral (Dom zu St. Jakob) — calm cultural visit with seating
+Visit Innsbruck Cathedral (Dom zu St. Jakob) — calm cultural stop

 Local Tips from the travel experts